python-websockets/websockets/docs/deploy/index.rst

 The basic unit for scaling a websockets server is "one server process".
 Each blue box in the diagram represents one server process.

-There's more variation in routing.
+There's more variation in routing connections to processes.
 While the routing layer is shown as one big box, it is likely to involve several subsystems.

 As a consequence, when you design a deployment, you must answer two questions: